 • Build better relationships with your Cancer Specialist colleagues.

 • Attendance at 2 or 3 Specialist Cancer Clinics, across a range of cancer types and stages and one Multi-Disciplinary Meeting (MDM) with the full gamut of medical, surgical and radiation oncology specialists, nursing and allied health.

 • Available at St Vincent’s and several other metropolitan hospitals.

 Cancer Survivorship Education for GPs, Practice Nurses and Allied Health Professionals

 REGISTRATIONS NOW OPEN

 The Victorian Comprehensive Cancer Centre (VCCC) with the University of Melbourne is providing valuable learning opportunities to assist primary care practitioners, including GPs, nurses and allied health professionals to provide effective cancer survivorship care.

 For cancer survivors who are no longer in treatment, health care requirements include surveillance for recurrence, screening for the development of secondary cancers, monitoring and intervention for the long-term and late physical and psychological effects of cancer and its treatment, management of comorbid medical conditions, as well as routine preventive and primary care.
 Primary care providers play a key role in caring for cancer survivors.

-- Free online course via The University of Melbourne's FutureLearn platform (register now for Monday 1 October 2018 start - 3 hours per week x 4 weeks) and/or
+Free online course via The University of Melbourne's FutureLearn platform (register now for Monday 1 October 2018 start - 3 hours per week x 4 weeks)

 For information about the online course (MOOC) or workshop registration, contact Kyleigh Smith via email Kyleigh.firstname.lastname@example.org or phone 03 8559 6150.